 Online course delivery may not be impacted by a campus closure or absences.
-However, if access to the internet is disrupted, it is important to clearly communicate continuity plans.
-Review continuity information provided by Stockton.
+However, if access to the internet is disrupted or students/faculty are unable to participate in course activities due to illness, it is important to clearly communicate continuity plans.
+Review continuity information provided by Stockton and ITS.
 Review attendance policies for students and faculty.